 [edit]Erice does not have a train station, but nearby Trapani is served by regional trains operated by Trenitalia.
 From Trapani, there are direct services to nearby towns such as Marsala, Mazara del Vallo, and Castelvetrano.
 A longer but scenic route connects Trapani to Palermo, with stops in towns like Alcamo; travel time to Palermo is around 4–5 hours due to the indirect line and current infrastructure.

-A more efficient rail connection is under development, as of 2025.
-A new station at Trapani–Birgi Airport will reconnect the Palermo–Trapani railway line, which has been undergoing electrification and modernisation.
-Once complete, this will reduce travel time between Trapani, the airport, and Palermo to under 2 hours.
+A more efficient rail connection is under development, with a new station at Trapani–Birgi Airport expected to reconnect the Palermo–Trapani railway line, which has been undergoing electrification and modernisation.
+Once complete, this will reduce travel time between Trapani, the airport, and Palermo to under two hours.
 To reach Erice from Trapani station, travellers can take a local bus or a short taxi ride to the cable car station in Casa Santa.

 By car